Redefining age in active lifestyle photography

 Part of the problem is that 81% of employees at advertising, PR, and similar companies in the US are younger than 55, meaning that senior voices get heard less often.
 For that reason, it’s doubly important to approach your work as a collaboration with your models, allowing their voices, input, and experiences to take center stage.

-If you’re looking for inspiration on what’s possible when we look beyond the stereotypes, check out Nike’s first-ever televised commercial featuring the line “Just Do It,” telling the story of Walt Stack, an 80-year-old athlete who runs 17 miles daily.
-Or, for a more recent example, consider Nike’s 2016 Unlimited campaign, which shone a spotlight on Sister Madonna Buder, the 86-year-old nun and athlete who made history as the oldest woman to ever complete an IRONMAN triathlon.
+If you’re looking for inspiration on what’s possible when we beyond the stereotypes, check out Nike’s first-ever televised commercial featuring the line “Just Do It,” telling the story of Walt Stack, an 80-year-old athlete who runs 17 miles daily.
+Or, for a more recent example, consider Nike’s 2016 Unlimited campaign, which shone a spotlight on Sister Madonna Buder, the 86-year-old nun and athlete who made as the oldest woman to ever complete an IRONMAN triathlon.
 As it happens, Sister Madonna Buder is still running today.
 She turned 91 last summer.

 Not on 500px yet?
 Click here to learn about Licensing with 500px.